-(Video) "Living in the Age of Airplanes" for the first time on board an Emirates Airbus A380
+(Video) "Living in the Age of Airplanes" premieres aboard an Emirates Airbus A380

 Living in the Age of Airplanes offers a new perspective on a modern miracle that we use daily: flight.
 Narrated by Harrison Ford, the documentary shows how airplanes managed to connect the world in less than a century, a phenomenon our forefathers couldn't imagine.